1918 Auckland Rugby League season: Round 2

 North Shore was struggling to field a team owing to the impact of the war on their playing numbers.
 They only managed 11 players for their match with Maritime who were also fielding a weakened forward pack.
+Thomas Marchbank, a returned soldier, playing in the North Shore side broke his ankle, further handicapping the side.
+Marchbank was taken to Auckland Hospital.
+Maritime managed a tight 4-2 win over North Shore with Dufty kicking 2 penalties.
+Grafton also had trouble raising a team and were very late taking the field before managing to defeat Ponsonby 12-3 thanks largely to captain Karl Ifwersen scoring a try and kicking 2 penalties.
+He was back from overseas service after only playing one game in 1917.

 Round 3

 North Shore defaulted their match with Grafton.
 Ponsonby achieved a milestone of sorts becoming the first club to reach 1,000 first grade points during their match with Newton.
 They began the game with 983 points all time and progressed to 1,004 by the end of the match.
 It had taken them 72 matches to reach the mark.